See the results of our 2022 Personal Finance Study!

 An investment portfolio is a collection of financial instruments.
 It will often include a mix of stocks, bonds, mutual funds, and exchange-traded funds.
 There are a few different ways to build a portfolio aligned with SRI practices.

 Socially responsible investing with a ready-made portfolio

-Some investors opt for a robo-adviser to curate a ready-made portfolio.
-Robo-advisers use algorithms to build and maintain an investment portfolio over time.
+Some investors opt for a robo-advisor to curate a ready-made portfolio.
+Robo-advisors use algorithms to build and maintain an investment portfolio over time.
 Investors can customize some aspects, like their level of risk tolerance.
-Robo-advisers can be inexpensive when compared to traditional investment advice and many offer SRI portfolios that seek to find ethical investments for you.
-The main drawback is that a robo-adviser often doesn’t let investors pick and choose individual investments.
+Robo-advisors can be inexpensive when compared to traditional investment advice and many offer SRI portfolios that seek to find ethical investments for you.
+The main drawback is that a robo-advisor often doesn’t let investors pick and choose individual investments.